wchswchs/chanus/README.md

 Chanus make conrol flow running in kernel space, so it can prevent processes/threads accessing system resource.

 ## Feautre
-- Network transmission more fast than Linux
+- Network transmission more faster than Linux
-- Processes/Threads context switch more fast than Linux
+- Processes/Threads context switch more faster than Linux
 - Custom driver using any programing language，such as C, C++, Java, Rust, Go etc.
 - Custom processes/threads scheduling strategy